SaurabPoudel/cs-plot/README.md

-# Control Engineering Plot Generator
+# Control System Plot Generator

 A command-line tool for generating various control system plots (Bode, Nyquist, and Polar) from transfer functions.